Alex Antic: Political views

+In 2024, Antic voted against the Australian Government's proposed legislation to ban children under 16 from social media.
+He was the only Liberal Party member who voted against it.

+COVID-19 Vaccination

-In November 2021, Antic was one of five Coalition senators who voted in support of One Nation’s COVID‑19 Vaccination Status (Prevention of Discrimination) Bill 2021, against the government's position.
+In November 2021, Antic was one of five Coalition senators who voted in support of One Nation’s COVID-19 Vaccination Status (Prevention of Discrimination) Bill 2021, against the government's position.

 In December 2021, it was alleged that Antic misled Prime Minister Scott Morrison about his COVID-19 vaccination status after Morrison claimed Antic had been double-vaccinated during a radio interview.
-Antic returned to Adelaide from Canberra having obtained a travel exemption for unvaccinated persons – the exemption having only been granted on appeal on the condition he spent 14 days in quarantine at a Medi-hotel – but on arrival he allegedly refused to provide his vaccination status to officials at Adelaide Airport, and then posted a video to social media claiming he had been "detained by overzealous bureaucrats" in what he called a "political stunt".
+Antic returned to Adelaide from Canberra having obtained a travel exemption for unvaccinated persons, the exemption having only been granted on appeal, on the condition he spent 14 days in quarantine at a Medi-hotel.
+However, on arrival he allegedly refused to provide his vaccination status to officials at Adelaide Airport, and then posted a video to social media claiming he had been "detained by overzealous bureaucrats", in what he called a "political stunt".

+LGBT

 In a Senate estimates hearing in November 2022, Antic accused the Australian Broadcasting Corporation (ABC) of "grooming children with [...] adult content" over a Play School segment that featured drag queen Courtney Act reading a children's book.
 In response, Act stated that "to use terms of abuse when no abuse is actually happening, really takes away from the occasions when it is happening [...]
 I'm on television, reading a children’s book, there was nothing untoward about it.
 It was really quite a shocking thing to be accused of".

+In late 2023, Antic proposed a bill to ban gender reassignment surgery and treatment for teenagers.

+Digital Technology and Smart Cities

+In June 2022, Antic raised broad concerns about Australia's digital future being a surveillance and privacy risk, including that sensitive biometric data could be a target for hackers and malicious foreign agents.
+In December 2022, Antic released a video about the smart cities programs as a "rise of the digital surveillance state" with concerns that is represented a dystopian future and claiming "your city is tracking you".
+Antic's comments were used by No Smart Cities Action Group to protest the Salisbury smart cities controversy, while Antic denied involvement with the group and requested for his image to be removed.